Biol 303 - Intermediate Cell Biology » Fall 2021 » Exam 2 Fast Facts

 B. Oxygen will not be consumed, but ATP will be produced

-C. Oxygen will not be consumed, and no ATP will be produced
+C. Oxygen will be consumed, but no ATP will be produced

 D. Oxygen will be consumed, and ATP will be produced